 Getting Experience with an Externship

 Skills from previous work might be transferable, but employers prefer applicants who can hit the ground running.

-A vocational school diploma gives job seekers an advantage, but a successfully completed externship is even more valuable.
+A vocational school diploma gives job seekers an advantage, but a successfully completed medical assisting externship is even more valuable.
 A reference from a fellow provider who has seen the applicant in action shines on a résumé.

 Polishing Soft Skills with an Externship